ustbhuangyi/better-scroll/doc/en/property.md

 ## movingDirectionX
   - Type: Number.
   - Usage: estimate the moving direction on horizontal is left or right.
-  - Remark: -1 means moving from left to right, 1 means moving from right to left, 0 means haven't move.
+  - Remark: -1 means moving from left to right, 1 means moving from right to left, 0 means haven't moved.

 ## movingDirectionY
   - Type: Number.
   - Usage: estimate the moving direction on vertical is up or down during scrolling.
-  - Remark: -1 means down, 1 means down, 0 means haven't move.
+  - Remark: -1 means from up to down, 1 means from down to up, 0 means haven't moved.

 ## directionX
   - Type: Number.
   - Usage: estimate the moving direction on horizontal between start position and end position is left or right.
-  - Remark: -1 means moving from left to right, 1 means moving from right to left, 0 means haven't move.
+  - Remark: -1 means moving from left to right, 1 means moving from right to left, 0 means haven't moved.

 ## directionY
   - Type: Number.
   - Usage: estimate the moving direction on vertical between start position and end position is up or down.
-  - Remark: -1 means down, 1 means down, 0 means haven't move.
+  - Remark: -1 means from up to down, 1 means from down to up, 0 means haven't moved.

 ## enabled
   - Type: Boolean.
-  - Usage: estimate whether the current scroll is enable.
+  - Usage: estimate whether the current scroll is enabled.

 ## isInTransition
   - Type: Boolean.
   - Usage: estimate whether the current scroll is in transition.
-  - Remark: use this property when CSS3 Transition is enable.
+  - Remark: use this property when CSS3 Transition is enabled.

 ## isAnimating
    - Type: Boolean.
    - Usage: estimate whether the current scroll is animating.
-   - Remark: use this property when JS Animation is enable.
+   - Remark: use this property when JS Animation is enabled.